-Curcuma

-religious

-importance

-Turmeric, scientifically known as

-longa, is

-yellow-orange spice that has been

-used for thousands of years in

-traditional medicine, cooking, and

-stems

-numerous health benefits, culinary

-ceremonies.
+Turmeric, scientifically known as longa, is bright Curcuma a yellow-orange spice that has been used for thousands of years in traditional medicine, cooking, and religious ceremonies.
+Its importance its stems from numerous health benefits, culinary uses, and cultural significance.